Crypto Island

 Homomorphic addition

-The trick is that the encrypted votes are encoded as exponents, and they have a cool property: multiplying the same base number with two different exponents is equivalent to adding the exponents.
+The trick is that the encrypted votes are encoded as exponents, and exponents have a cool property: multiplying the same base number with two different exponents is equivalent to adding the exponents.

 You can get some intuition for it by playing around in any calculator app or programming language interpreter.
 Here I’m using R.